yilinliu77/UrbanScene3D/README.md

 ## Requirements

 The released zip file contains the unreal project of the above proposed urban scenes.
-Users can use either pure [**Unreal Engine**](https://docs.unrealengine.com/en-US/index.html) or [**AirSim client (both in C++ or python)**](https://microsoft.github.io/AirSim/apis/) to capture their desired data.
+As Video 5 shown, users can use either pure [**Unreal Engine**](https://docs.unrealengine.com/en-US/index.html) or [**AirSim client (both in C++ or python)**](https://microsoft.github.io/AirSim/apis/) to capture their desired data.
 The ground truth textured meshes and their relevant poses are also provided in the Unreal project.

 ​	Required packages: